Save money on your fuel bills with these energy saving tips ...

 Where to get free home energy saving advice

 If you have any questions about saving energy at home, your energy supplier may be able to offer you free advice, information packs and discounts on energy saving products.
-You can also contact the Energy Saving Trust which offers free and impartial advice via their local Advice Centres on 0800 512012.
+You can also contact the Energy Saving Trust which offers free and impartial advice or call the Simple Energy Advice freephone helpline on 0800 444202.
 Please note that this website is not affiliated with any of these companies or organisations.

 Energy Saving Tip: Buy a solar powered charger for your mobile phone and reduce the need to recharge your battery from the mains.
 You'll benefit from free energy and the latest chargers allow you to store the solar power generated for use day or night.